 This is one of my favorite topics, as I’m a big gardening nerd.

 With 30% of all food waste ending up in the trash, there should be no reason why we cannot effectively deal with it at home or through a managed collection service.

-People need to wake up to the fact that all human activities, in some way, impact the environment.
+People need to wake up to the fact that most human-environmental interactions, in some way, negatively impact the environment.